 There is a story in the Bible about 2 brothers named Jacob and Esau.
 While they were twins, Esau was born first.
-And because of this, he was entitled to the family’s inheritance and blessing.
+And because of this, he was entitled to the family’s inheritance.
 But, one day, Esau returned from a trip utterly famished.
 He was hungry, weak, and desperate for food.
-His brother, Jacob, offered him a bowl of soup in exchange for one thing: the inheritance and blessing.
+His brother, Jacob, offered him a bowl of soup in exchange for one thing: the inheritance.
 Esau, smelling the soup’s aroma, agreed to the exchange.
-In that one moment, he traded his inheritance and family’s blessing…something that would have substantially impacted the lives of his children, his grandchildren, and on down the line…for a bowl of soup.
+In that one moment, he traded his inheritance…something that would have substantially impacted the lives of his children, his grandchildren, and on down the line…for a bowl of soup.

 Whether you believe that story or not, there are modern parallels to this story that should give all of us pause.
 We’ve given up so much in exchange for certain foods: our health.
 Something that affects us every moment of every day.
 We carry it with us wherever we go.
 We can never take a vacation from it.
 It is always there, for better or worse.
 I cannot think of a single thing that affects a person more than health.